hackoregon/civic/README.md

 5. `npm test` - run tests
 6. `npm run coverage` - run tests w/ coverage

+**Note:** When developing, go to [http://localhost:3000/collection/housing](http://localhost:3000/collection/housing) in order to see the project's index route.

 #### Using the [Component Library](https://github.com/hackoregon/component-library) in your project
 The component libary has been installed as a dependency from an npm build, make sure the version in package.json matches the latest version in the component library repo to have access to all the latest components.
 (https://www.npmjs.com/package/@hackoregon/component-library)

 To use a component in your project, import the precompiled component from the lib folder

-Example:  importing the Header component from the component library
+Example:  importing the StoryCard component from the component library

-`import Header from '@hackoregon/component-library/lib/Navigation/Header';`
+`import StoryCard from '@hackoregon/component-library/lib/StoryCard/StoryCard';`